docent-net/renemoser.net/source/_posts/2014-04-28-manage-bind-and-zones-files-using-ansible.md

 ~~~

 ## Zone yourotherdomain.tld
-Now, for another domain `yourotherdomain.tld` if we have to setup diffrent NS records, other MX records, so we can simply change the block contents:
+Now, for another domain `yourotherdomain.tld` if want to have a diffrent setup.
+We would like to have different NS records, other MX records and a new CNAME `echolon` beside the existing ones of the base template.
+To achieve that all, we change the block contents where needed or extend them by calling the function `parent()` within the block:
 ~~~
 {% verbatim %}; template files/dns/tempaltes/db.yourotherdomain.tld
 {% extends "base" %}